tedserbinski/www-jekyll/about.markdown

 <h3>The Extended Bio</h3>
 <h4>Investor</h4>

-Ted Serbinski is the <span class="hl">Vice President at [Detroit Venture Partners](http://detroitventurepartners.com)</span>, where he leads investments in early stage software companies.
+Ted Serbinski is a <span class="hl">Partner at [Detroit Venture Partners](http://detroitventurepartners.com)</span>, where he leads investments in early stage software companies.
 Recently, he relocated from San Francisco to Metropolitan Detroit with his newlywed wife to help form and found a blossoming startup ecosystem through his roles as seed-stage investor and mentor.

 Currently, he <span class="hl">sits on the boards</span> of Are You a Human, Detroit Labs, Marxent Labs, Sociocast, UpTo, Chalkfly, and TechTown and is an advisor to the [Brandery](http://brandery.org/) and the Frankel Commercialization Fund at University of Michigan.